mas-cli/mas/README.md

 </summary>

-`mas install <app-id>…` installs apps that you have already gotten/"purchased" from the Mac App Store.
+`mas install <app-id>…` installs apps that you have already gotten or purchased from the Mac App Store.
 Providing the `--force` flag re-installs the app even if it is already installed on your Mac.

 ```console